AMEE/amee-data-abstraction/README.txt

                           #=> <AMEE::DataAbstraction::OngoingCalculation ... >

+=== Locking the calculation configuration
+Depending on the nature of the configuration file(s) used a call to the AMEE platform may be required in order to retrieve all of the information required to represent the specified calculations.
+This might be the case for example, when using the terms_from_amee and similar convenience methods: details such as term names, paths, units and default values are collected from the platform once at start up.
+In order to avoid this call every time an application is started, a .lock file can be generated which contains a complete description of the configuration information.
+To generate lock files use:

+    rake amee:calculations:lock[<filename>]

+    rake amee:calculations:lock_all

 === Configuring a connection to AMEE

 The AMEE::DataAbstraction module uses the 'amee' ruby gem to interact with AMEE.